How do I know if my organization is qualified for funding from the Hearst Foundations?

 Please thoroughly review the Funding Limitations, Funding Priorities and Grant Recipients Database to evaluate organizational eligibility and grant request alignment with Hearst Foundations’ priorities.

 All applications must be submitted via the Hearst Foundations’ Online Application portal.
 The Hearst Foundations no longer accept applications or materials through the mail.
 Please use these links to access the Instructions and Online Application.
 Please use the Instructions to guide you through the process.

 What is the process after I submit an application?

-Once submitted, every request goes through an evaluation process that generally spans four to six weeks.
+Once submitted, every request goes through an evaluation process by the staff that generally spans four to six weeks.
 The process includes proposal review, financial analysis and team discussions.
-For those organizations being considered for Board approval, a site visit will be conducted, and, where relevant, consultation with experts in the given field.
+For those organizations being considered for Board approval, a site visit and further due diligence will be conducted.
+For further information, please see Grant Request Evaluation Process

 How will I be notified of a decision?

 Applicants should receive an email confirmation of receipt of the proposal.
 All further status changes will be communicated by email and via status updates on the Online Application “Dashboard,” which is visible upon logging in to an applicant’s account.

 What are the deadlines for proposals?